 In America, we celebrate Halloween as a children’s holiday associated with costumes and candy.
 However, the holiday originated as a Celtic festival held on October 31st.
 The pagans believed the barrier between our world and the spirit world was weakest on that night and that spirits could pass the barrier and come back to the living.
 People would welcome ancestral spirits with treats.
 On the other hand, they would dress up to disguise themselves from evil spirits to prevent them from following them home.
 They would also carve faces into turnips to scare away evil spirits.
 When Irish immigrants came to America they found pumpkins much easier to carve, hence creating the modern day jack o’ lantern.

 The only World Heritage site in Ireland, the Giant’s Causeway looks like a bunch of mammoth stepping stones.
-The story goes to say that a giant in Ireland and a giant in Scotland wanted to fight.
-The Irish giant created this causeway of stones to reach the Scottish giant.
-However, instead of coming over on the causeway, the Scottish giant came by boat.
-The Irish giant caught sight of him and realized the Scottish giant was much bigger than him.
+Irish mythology says that the great warrior Fionn Mac Cumhaill, also know as Fin MacCool, wanted to fight a giant in Scotland wanted to fight.
+Legend has it that Fionn created this causeway of stones to reach the Scottish giant.
+However, when Fionn caught sight of the giant, he realized the Scottish giant was much bigger than him.
 He went home and told his wife.
-She then came up with a plan.
-She dressed him as a baby and put him in a cradle.
-When the Scottish giant came she invited him in saying she had to feed the baby.
+Irish folklore says that she then came up with a plan.
+She dressed Fionn as a baby and put him in a cradle.
+When the Scottish giant came she told him Fionn was not at home.
+However, she invited him in saying she had to feed the baby.
 Once the Scottish giant saw how large the “baby” was he feared the size of its father and quickly turned around and went home.